Forget telehealth. The future of medicine could be drive-through doctors

 The drive-through clinics wouldn’t be limited to COVID-19 patients.
 NBBJ says they would be particularly useful for treating patients with chronic conditions such as diabetes and more common ailments like the flu.
 The clinic’s proximity to a hospital or larger clinic would allow patients to be taken in, if their condition is serious.
 The setup would also benefit parents with young children, who can remain in car seats, and elderly patients who might have mobility issues and trouble accessing telehealth services.

 The main draw according to Hullinger, is the fact that patients wouldn’t have to enter a hospital, unless they absolutely had to.
-“All the waiting room activities that you would normally do in a hospital can be moved into your car, so you wouldn’t have to enter a new space, which is more dangerous at this time,” Hullinger says.
+“All the waiting room activities that you would normally do in a hospital can be moved into your car, so you wouldn’t have to enter a new space, which some perceive to be more dangerous at this time,” Hullinger says.

 NBBJ adopted a “service bay” approach rather than a traditional drive-through model.
 In the concept, cars fit into partitioned spaces.
 Caregivers would walk up to each car, rather than reach through a drive-through window, and treat patients directly through car windows or car doors, and treat them for many common ailments that people go to urgent care for.